 Bake the bottom pie crust in the preheated oven for 10 minutes or until crust edges are light golden brown.
 Remove the foil and beans and bake for another 5 minutes.

 After parbaking is done, remove the pie crust from the oven & allow it to cool.
-This is important so that when you place the top crust on your pie the butter in your top crust doesn’t melt and making your top crust hard to deal with or lose its flakiness.
+This is important so when you place the top crust on your pie the butter in your top crust won’t melt – making your top crust hard to deal with or lose its flakiness.

-If parcooking your filling, let it cool completely and then pour it into the bottom crust.
+If parcooking your filling, let it cool to room temperature and then pour it into the parbaked bottom crust.

 The Topper

 Place the second pie crust over the pie.
-If you like, you can use a cookie-cutter to cut out a small circle or cute shape in the center and then place it over the pie.
+If you like, you can use cookie-cutters or pie cutters to cut out a small circle or cute shape in the center and then place it over the pie.

 If you want to get fancy, you can do latticework.
 An adjustable dough cutter is perfect for the task.
 It cuts multiple strips of pie crust at once so all the strips are the same size.
-This tool is great for cutting homemade pasta too.
+By the way, this tool is great for cutting homemade pasta too.

-If leaving a plain, be sure to cut slits in it so the excess steam can escape while your pie bakes.
+If leaving your top crust whole, be sure to cut slits in it so excess steam can escape while your pie bakes.

 The Edge

-For the edge, just fold the excess under all the way around the pie and then crimp using your fingers all the way around.
+For the edge, just fold the excess under around the pie and then crimp using your fingers all the way around.
 Your edges will look prettier with practice.
-Rustic is okay.
+Until things improve, we’ll call it “rustic”.
 No worries.

-Baking time will vary with each recipe but a suggestion if you parcook your filling first (which I highly recommend with certain pies), preheat the oven to 350°F. Brush top pie crust with beaten egg.
+Baking time will vary with each recipe but a suggestion if you parcook your filling first (which I highly recommend with most fruit pies), is to preheat the oven to 350°F. Brush top pie crust with beaten egg.
 If fitting, you can then sprinkle the top crust with large sugar crystals.
 Place your pie in the preheated oven and bake for about 60 minutes or until the top crust is golden brown and the filling is hot and bubbly.
 If the edges look done partway through the baking, cover them with a pie guard or foil so they don’t over bake.
-Allow the pie to set for a couple of hours so the filling can set.
+Allow the pie to rest for a couple of hours so the filling can set (thicken).
 It’s even better if you make your pie a day ahead so it can cool completely.

 10 thoughts on “Basic Pie Crust: Tips & Secrets for Making a Perfect Crust”